 The salary at which you decide to keep a full-time employee.

 While state income taxes vary significantly, federal taxes are standard: Social Security tax is 12.4% on the first $106,800 of earnings, and Medicare taxes run another 2.9% of all wages.
 Employers also have to pay a federal unemployment insurance tax of 6.2% on the first $7,000 of each employee’s wages.
 Add to this, your state specific taxes.

 Perks and benefits:

-Uniforms, paid time off, group life insurance, travel allowance, day care service, and many more.
+Uniforms, paid time off, group life insurance, travel allowance, day care service, and much more.

-Office space rent, office furniture, equipment/computer, stationery, coffee machine, and maintenance of all of these.
+Office space rent, office furniture, equipment/computer, stationery, office coffee machine, and maintenance of all of these.

 Time spent in training a new hire, productivity loss till the time the new hire is contributing well to your business, unproductive office hours, employee management, HR expenses, employee retention/motivation initiatives, and many other expenses specific to the nature of your business.